-The block was built after the completion of the large-scale municipal improvements undertaken by the Board of Public Works in 1871-74.
-LeDroit Block illustrates renewed civic aspirations of post-Civil War era with rich, animated facades which introduce congenial human scale enhancing the monumentality of the L'Enfant Plan and nearby General Post Office and Old Patent Office.
-It includes one of the city's oldest office buildings and work by noted local architects; built 1875-92.
+The LeDroit Block was built after the completion of the large-scale municipal improvements undertaken by the Board of Public Works ibetween 1871 and 1874.
+It illustrates the renewed civic aspirations of thepost-Civil War era with rich, animated facades that introduce a congenial human scale that enhances the monumentality of the L'Enfant Plan and the nearby General Post Office and Old Patent Office.
+The block includes one of the city's oldest office buildings and work by noted local architects; the buildings date from 1875 to 1892.

 800-10 F Street

-Commercial office building erected in 1875 by A.L.
-Barber & Co., builders of suburban LeDroit Park.
-The building is a rare example of pre-elevator office building design.
-It is a major work of noted local architect James McGill and it housed McGill's office until 1882.
-The building is a corner site featuring 3 stories with a raised basement of shopfronts, and three main entrances.
-It has an exceptional facade design with fully glazed lower floors, a colonnaded main floor supporting brick upper facades with triple "Palladian" windows, rhythmic window surrounds.
-As a free Italianate adaptation of classical detail, LeDroit Building has a bracketed cornice with alternating triangular and curved pediments, and applied lettering.
-The interiors are well preserved with original layout and finishes.
+This commercial office building was erected in 1875 by A.L.
+Barber & Co., builders of the suburban LeDroit Park.
+The building is a rare example of pre-elevator office building design and is a major work of noted local architect James McGill, who held an office in the building until 1882.
+Located on a corner site, the LeDroit Building features three stories with a raised basement of storefronts, as well as three main entrances.
+As a free Italianate adaptation of classical detail, the LeDroit Building has a bracketed cornice with alternating triangular and curved pediments, and applied lettering.

 812 F Street

-This is a commercial row building with 3 stories, a pressed brick facade with a bracketed and pedimented cornice in Eastlake manner and features Italianate window hoods.
-The building was built 1875 (probably by architect James McGill) and occupied in 1877 by stationer J. Bradley Adams, former tenant of the LeDroit Building.
+This is a commercial row building with the stories, a pressed brick facade, and a bracketed and pedimented cornice.
+The building was built 1875, probably by architect James McGill, and was occupied in 1877 by stationer J. Bradley Adams, a former tenant of the LeDroit Building.

 814 16 F Street

 This is a commercial row building erected in 1878 by stationer J. Bradley Adams.
 It was used as store by Adams until 1888 and a residence until 1892.
-It is 2 stories with a pressed brick facade with Eastlake window hoods.
-The building also features a heavy projecting cornice with integral sign band and was probably designed by architect James McGill, like other buildings on this block.
+Like other buildings on the block, it was likely designed by James McGill.

 818 F Street